 Estate planning is a process that everyone should go through.
 It allows you to take control of your assets and plan for what will happen to them after you pass away.
 However, estate planning in Florida can be complicated, and there are a lot of different things to consider.
 That is why in this blog we will explore 5 common estate planning mistakes to avoid.

 Let’s discuss five of the most common estate planning mistakes and how you can avoid them.

-Mistake #1: Not Having an Estate Plan at All
+Estate Planning Mistake #1: Not Having an Estate Plan at All

-One of the most common estate planning mistakes is not having an estate plan at all.
+One of the most common estate planning mistakes to avoid is not having an estate plan at all.
 Many people believe that they don’t need one because they don’t have a lot of assets or because they’re not extremely wealthy.
 Estate planning is not just for the rich — the 1 percent.

 An estate plan gives you the ability to control what happens to those assets after your death, regardless of their value.

-Mistake #2: Not Updating Your Existing Estate Plan
+Estate Planning Mistake #2: Not Updating Your Existing Estate Plan

 Another common mistake is not updating your estate plan on a regular basis.
 Life circumstances can change quickly, and your estate plan should reflect those changes.
 For example, if you get married or divorced, have children, acquire new assets, buying a new house, you will need to make sure that your estate plan is updated accordingly.
 If you don’t keep your estate plan up-to-date, it may not be valid when it’s needed most.
 Choose a trustable estate planning attorney in miami to guide you through the process.

-Mistake #3: Trying to Do It Yourself
+Estate Planning Mistake #3: Trying to Do It Yourself

-Mistake #4: Not Naming an Executor
+Estate Planning Mistake #4: Not Naming an Executor

-When you create a will, one of the most important things that you need to do is name an executor.
+When you create a will, one of the most important things that you need to do is name an executor of estate.
 The executor’s job is to make sure that your wishes are carried out after you die.
 If you don’t name an executor in your will, the court will appoint someone to do the job — and that person may not be who you would have chosen yourself.

-Mistake #5.
+Estate Planning Mistake #5.
 Not Funding Your Trust

 If you create a trust as part of your estate plan, you must fund it properly before your death.
 This means transferring ownership of your assets into the trust so that they can be distributed according to your wishes after you’re gone.
 Without proper funding, your trust may not be able to accomplish its purpose.